 She sits at her computer unsure of whether or not she really has enough time to do this experiment.
 In fact, she is unsure of whether or not she has enough time to do most things she wants to do.
 There never seems to be enough hours in the day or days in the week or weeks in the month or months in the year to do everything she wants so she stopped keeping schedules.
 They just detailed her disappointments and missed opportunities.

 The ring on her finger is not a wedding ring.
 It is silver with a white flower as the eye-catching feature.
 The pedals are made white by slivers of stone which could be white quartz.
 It caught her eye in Japan in a shop who's memory she wanted to preserve for as long as possible.
-It was a short walk from Shinanjo station, in the opposite direction of her apartment where she lived in Japan.
+It was a short walk in the opposite direction of her apartment where she lived in Japan.
 She often took the long way home to shop for socially conscious products, to rekindle her mind with questions and to delight her nose with natural scents.
 Just a few weeks ago, she happened to reconnect with those people and those times through the magic of technology to find out the shop too was becoming a memory of the past.
 Like the scratches on the silver band of the ring and the chip from the white stone flower, everything fades.

 Her fingers have always been long.
 Piano fingers.
 Her pinky fingers always stick out.
 High class pinkies.
 Her nails have always been enviously strong.
 But not unbreakable.